-Expanding 1470 MPa material use with cold stamping expertise production fluctuations, and enhance our manufacturing strength globally.
-Among our lineup of cold-stamped products, we are especially renowned the highest level of strength and mass produce these parts for a wide variety of vehicle models.
+Expanding 1470 MPa material use with cold stamping expertise Among our lineup of cold-stamped products, we are especially renowned for manufacturing front pillars and roof center reinforcements, which are large body frame parts that are difficult to form.
+For the central roof reinforcements, in particular we use 1470 MPa material, which offers the highest level of strength and mass produce these parts for a wide variety of vehicle models.
 To customers during the early evaluation phase, we offer weight reduction and inexpensive structure solutions in a timely manner using our in-house database of materials, sheet thicknesses, and cross-sections that satisfy the collision performance demanded by each vehicle model.
-The impact of gigacasting is limited In recent years, gigacasting, the process and structure to replace multiple front and rear of a vehicle, and that is why we believe its impact on our that competition will intensify due to other stamping manufacturers, which are affected by the impact of gigacasting on undercarriage parts, entering the market for upper body parts.
-Thus, we are strengthening our competitiveness through proposal capabilities, analytical technology, and human resource development Development of battery case products for electrified vehicles We are also working on developing battery parts for not only HEVs but also PHEVs and BEVs, with an eye on the diverse possibilities in the power units of electrified vehicles.
+Point The impact of gigacasting is limited In recent years, gigacasting, the process and structure to replace multiple stamped parts with large one-piece aluminum castings, has seen a rise in popularity.
+However, gigacasting is mainly used for parts underneath the front and rear of a vehicle, and that is why we believe its impact on our business of upper structural parts is limited.
+We do, however, anticipate that competition will intensify due to other stamping manufacturers, which are affected by the impact of gigacasting on undercarriage parts, entering the market for upper body parts.
+Thus, we are strengthening our competitiveness through proposal capabilities, analytical technology, and human resource development.
+Development of battery case products for electrified vehicles We are also working on developing battery parts for not only HEVs but also PHEVs and BEVs, with an eye on the diverse possibilities in the power units of electrified vehicles.
 Based on our cold stamping technologies cultivated in body part manufacturing, we have developed a new methods to achieve high strength and high precision, which are vital for battery parts that will be used in electrified vehicles.
-These efforts prepare us for what will be a market of increasing demand in the years to Stamping Development Dept. Stamping & Plastic Molding Business Group stamping machine and the optimization of process layouts.
-We will work together with the adjacent Development Center to accelerate the development of new production methods and new machining technologies.
+These efforts prepare us for what will be a market of increasing demand in the years to > Stamping Development Dept. Stamping & Plastic Molding Business Group Shift to smart factories We deploy digital tools to visualize the state of various facilities and production lines to help manage and improve our manufacturing sites.

-Enhanced in-house production

-capabilities of dies

-We will enhance our die

-introducing high-speed

-ensure efficient die

-production through the

-manufacturing capability by

-machining equipment and

-introduction of large try-out

-Shift to smart factories

-We deploy digital tools to visualize the state of various facilities and production lines to help manage and improve our manufacturing sites.
 Our environmental managing system visualizes energy (electricity, gas, water, etc.) usage in real time and promotes energy conservation.
 In the future, we will undertake a digital transformation (DX) of logistics and conservation efforts to achieve more reliable smart factories.